Self-gravitating razor-thin disks around black holes via multi-hole seeds

 \section{Discussion}

-We presented in this paper exact solutions of Einstein's field equations corresponding to Schwarzschild BHs surrounded by annular, counterrotating razor-thin disks of infinite extent.
-The superposed ``Schwarzschild BH + disk'' solutions were obtained via the application of the DCR method (Section \ref{sec:RTDs}) to seed solutions representing $N$ collinear Weyl rods \cite{letelierOliveira1998CQG}, the extension of the corresponding $N$-BH solution \cite{israelKhan1964NCim}.
-We remark that, by considering $L_1\neq 2m_1$ in the DCR procedure with $\lambda=Z_1$ (Section \ref{sec:AnnularSchwarzschild}), we obtain annular disks around an arbitrary Weyl rod.
+We presented in this paper exact solutions of Einstein's field equations corresponding to Schwarzschild BHs surrounded by annular, counterrotating razor-thin discs of infinite extent.
+The superposed ``Schwarzschild BH + disc'' solutions were obtained via the application of the DCR method (Section \ref{sec:RTDs}) to seed solutions representing $N$ collinear Weyl rods \cite{letelierOliveira1998CQG}, the extension of the corresponding $N$-BH solution \cite{israelKhan1964NCim}.
+We remark that, by considering $L_1\neq 2m_1$ in the DCR procedure with $\lambda=Z_1$ (Section \ref{sec:AnnularSchwarzschild}), we obtain annular discs around an arbitrary Weyl rod.

-Although we considered only the $N=3$ case for presentation purposes, the procedure of constructing razor-thin disks around Schwarzschild BHs via multihole seeds allows for an arbitrary (but finite) number of Weyl rods in the seed spacetime, generating an infinite family of razor-thin disks around Schwarzschild BHs.
-The formalism can also be extended to more general seed spacetimes constituted of a BH plus an arbitrary axially symmetric source, such as for instance an additional Schwarzschild BH supported by an Appell ring \cite{semerakEtal2019PRD} or a line source of variable density \cite{bicakLyndenbellKatz1993PRD} below the Schwarzschild BH.
-The crucial step of the method, which gives us a central Schwarzschild BH, is to choose the DCR parameter $\lambda$ in such a way that the corresponding hypersurface `cuts in half' the highest Schwazrschild rod (in Weyl coordinates), as depicted in Fig.~\ref{fig:DCRmethod}.
+Although we considered only the $N=3$ case for presentation purposes, the procedure of constructing razor-thin discs around Schwarzschild BHs via multi-hole seeds allows for an arbitrary (but finite) number of Weyl rods in the seed spacetime, generating an infinite family of razor-thin discs around Schwarzschild BHs.
+The formalism can also be extended to more general seed spacetimes constituted of a BH plus an arbitrary axially symmetric source, such as for instance an additional Schwarzschild BH supported by an Appell ring \cite{semerakEtal2019PRD} or a line source of variable density \cite{bicakLyndenbellKatz1993PRD} below the Schwarzschild BH, possibly avoiding the superluminal counterrotating matter near the BH.
+The crucial step of the method, which gives us a central Schwarzschild BH, is to choose the DCR parameter $\lambda$ in such a way that the corresponding hypersurface `cuts in half' the highest Schwarzschild rod (in Weyl coordinates), as depicted in Figure~\ref{fig:DCRmethod}.